Hendrix-CS/csci150/index.md

 will receive at most half credit.

 ## <a name="hwqz">Quizzes</a>: 140 points
 Most class periods featuring new material will end with a quiz.
-All quizzes will be adminstered via <a href="https://moodle.hendrix.edu/">Moodle</a>.
+Some quizzes will be adminstered via <a href="https://moodle.hendrix.edu/">Moodle</a>, while others will be coding assignments using <a href="https://codingbat.com/python">CodingBat</a>.
 Each quiz is worth 5 points, and must be completed by 5 pm of that class day.

 ## <a name="participation">Participation</a>: 110 points
 Participation points will be assigned as follows: